latticelabs/Mitty-deprecated-/Readme.md

 ----------------

 **This document contains doctest strings!
-Running `python -m doctest -v Readme.md` will run all the code snippets you see here and make sure Mitty is doing what it is supposed to be.**
+Running `python -m doctest -v Readme.md` will run all the code snippets you see here and make sure Mitty is doing what it is supposed to be.
+All the generated data files are left under README-DATA**

 In order to run the command line code within the examples, without getting messy, we define a function `shell` that gets python to properly call the shell command we would have used.
 It is a bit like IPython's `%run` magic command.